-Maryland Trucking Accidents Stemming from Unsafe Loading Practices
+Maryland Trucking Accidents Stemming From Unsafe Loading Practices

 Many of the trucking-related traffic accidents that take place on Maryland interstates, highways and beltways are the result of poor truck maintenance or improper operation.
 While most traffic collisions involving cars and large trucks may appear to be quite similar to a layperson, there are significant differences from the standpoint of filing a claim against the negligent party due to bodily injury or death.
-As Baltimore personal injury experts, the legal staff at Lebowitz & Mzhen, LLC, knows that road wrecks involving commercial motor vehicles (CMVs) can hardly be handled in the same fashion as accidents between passenger vehicles such as sedans, minivans and SUVs.
+As Baltimore personal injury experts, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, knows that road wrecks involving commercial motor vehicles (CMVs) can hardly be handled in the same fashion as accidents between passenger vehicles such as sedans, minivans and SUVs.

 Because of the many different entities involved in the operation, maintenance and use of 18-wheelers and other commercial delivery trucks, a law firm handling personal injury and wrongful death lawsuits must understand all aspects of Maryland law as pertains to the trucking industry, as well as the laws that govern those insurance carriers that provide coverage for transportation and shipping companies.
 Similarly, it is essential that any competent traffic injury attorney possess a comprehensive knowledge of the finer points of federal and state CMV rules and regulations.